risingBirdSong/visualizeReverseArray/readme.md

   }, [startIdx, stepping, endIdx]);
  ```

-interesting, learned something new about dependencies with useEffect, i was expecting to log
+interesting, learned something new about dependencies with useEffect,
+i was expecting the finish function to fire with a true boolean after the 'finish' logic hit,
-"were done" after the last reverse took place, not done kept logging, later realizing that i hadn't
+but instead it was never finishing. later realizing that i hadn't
-included stepping in the list of dependencies, so i think useEffect was including stepping in it's logic
+included variable stepping in the list of dependencies, so i think useEffect wasn't including stepping
-and therefore the logic wasnt behaving as expected.
+in its logic and therefore the logic wasnt behaving as expected.

 including stepping in the dependencies fixed the bug.
 Another solution is to leave out all the depencies which forces this effect to run everytime